Yc-Chen/ethereum-study-notes/docs/index.md

 | --- | --- | --- |
 | Execution client | geth | v1.11.2 |
 | Consensus client | lodestar | v1.5.1 |

 They are included as submodules under 'repositories' for easier referencing.

-In the code it is between the '[[Shapella]]' upgrade and '[[Dencun]]' upgrade.
+In the code it is between the '[[Shapella]]' upgrade and '[[deneb]]' upgrade.
 In practice, the mainnet upgrade is taken extremely carefully with extra time of testing, so it is before the mainnet 'shapella' upgrade and maybe misses some final fixes.

 ## Obsidian and VSCode
 This note is best viewed with [obsidian](https://obsidian.md/), where you can have the linked articles on hover and you can view the canvas-typed notes like [[5.1 User Submits A Transaction.canvas|5.1 User Submits A Transaction]].
 But for code files you need a code editor like VSCode because obsidian does not show them.